Gonsalo Garcia: A Franciscan preacher

-Clouds of adversity
+Arrival in Japan

 In October 1596, the Spanish ship San Felipe, bound from Manila to Acapulco, was driven by typhoons to the coast of Japan.
 It was laden with gold and silver when it beached on a sandbar in Urado Bay.
 The pilot of the ship, Francisco de Olandia, while conversing with the Japanese customs officials, spoke of La Espanha de los Conquistadores and boasted that the King of Spain had captured many countries in the world.
 He told them that the King of Spain sent the missionaries first to instigate the people against their ruler.

 When the matter was reported to Toyotomi Hideyoshi, he became enraged.
 The situation was exploited by Yakuin Zenso, his physician and close advisor.
 The shogun issued an order to arrest and execute all Christian missionaries in Japan.
 The Franciscans, including Bautista, Garcia and others were arrested on 8 December 1596 and were sentenced to death.
 There were three Jesuits also, including the native seminarian, Paul Miki.

-Road to martyrdom
+Death by crucifixion

 On 4 January the prisoners who had been sentenced to death began their journey from Kyoto.
 They traveled six hundred miles from Kyoto to Nagasaki through Sakai, Okayama, Hiroshima, Shimonoseki, and Karatsu.
 They reached Nagasaki on 4 February 1597.
 The next morning they were taken to a hill known as Nishigaoka.
 As Garcia was prominent among the missionaries, he was given the middle place.
 The execution started at 10 o'clock in the morning.
 He, Peter Baptist, and the other friars were crucified, along with fifteen teenage boys who were members of the Third Order of Saint Francis, as well as the three Jesuits.

 The condemned were so tired that they could not endure it for long and within half an hour everything was over.
 The two soldiers who worked as executioners completed their task by stabbing their spears into the missionaries' chests.
 The Portuguese and Japanese Christians attending the execution broke past the guards and started soaking pieces of cloth in the blood of the executed, gathering lumps of the blood-soaked dirt, and tearing up their religious habits and kimono for holy relics.
 The guards beat the relic-hunters away and order was reestablished.
 Guards were positioned around the hill to keep onlookers at a distance.

 Veneration

-In 1627 the twenty-six were declared venerable by Pope Urban VIII and permitted the Jesuits and the Franciscans to venerate them.
+In 1627, the twenty-six were declared venerable by Pope Urban VIII and permitted the Jesuits and the Franciscans to venerate them.
 In 1629 their veneration was permitted throughout the Universal Church.

 The matter was neglected for more than two centuries.
-It was once again taken up in 1862 and on 8 June 1862 Pope Pius IX canonized Gonsalo Garcia and his co-martyrs.
+It was once again taken up in 1862 and on 8 June 1862 Pope Pius IX canonized Gonsalo Garcia and his co-martyrs as the 26 Martyrs of Japan.
 Brother Gonsalo Garcia became St. Gonsalo Garcia, the first Catholic saint of India and the Indian sub-continent, and 8 June 2012 marked the 150th anniversary of his canonization.